Halakha: Commandments (mitzvot)

 According to the Talmud (Tractate Makot), 613 mitzvot are in the Torah, 248 positive ("thou shalt") mitzvot and 365 negative ("thou shalt not") mitzvot, supplemented by seven mitzvot legislated by the rabbis of antiquity.
 Currently, many of the 613 commandments cannot be performed until the building of the Temple in Jerusalem and the universal resettlement of the Jewish people in the Land of Israel by the Messiah.
 According to one count, only 369 can be kept, meaning that 40% of mitzvot are not possible to perform.
+Of these 369, 77 of these are positive mitzvot and 194 are negative.

 Rabbinic Judaism divides laws into categories: